How to Become a Neonatal Nurse

 What Is a Neonatal Nurse?

-A neonatal nurse is a registered nurse (RN) who specializes in the care of newborn infants.
-These babies have health problems such as infections, complications from premature birth, and congenital heart defects, among others.
+A neonatal nurse is an RN who specializes in the care of infants.
+Babies under a neonatal nurse’s care may have medical concerns, such as infections, complications from premature birth, and congenital heart defects.

 Neonatal nurses receive specialized training and certification.
-They work in neonatal areas that are typically divided into four levels.
+They work in units typically divided into four levels.

 Steps to Becoming a Neonatal Nurse

-Aspiring neonatal nurses must first earn associate degrees in nursing (ADN) or a bachelor of science in nursing (BSN) degrees.
-Each candidate looking to become a NICU nurse must hold a valid RN license and fulfill all licensing requirements for the state where they intend to practice.
+Aspiring neonatal nurses must first earn an associate degree in nursing (ADN) or a bachelor of science in nursing (BSN).
+Prospective NICU nurses must hold a valid RN license and fulfill all licensing requirements for the state where they intend to practice.

 Pass the NCLEX to Receive RN Licensure

 Each state board of nursing uses the National Council Licensure Examination (NCLEX) to validate nursing knowledge and the ability to practice safely.
-Candidates can take the NCLEX-RN about one month after graduating from accredited ADN and BSN programs.
+Candidates can qualify to take the NCLEX-RN after graduation.

 Gain Neonatal Nursing Experience

-New RNs can gain experience by starting in areas where they learn foundational nursing skills in pediatrics and infant care.
+New RNs can learn relevant neonatal nursing skills by starting in pediatrics.
 They can also pursue certifications in neonatal resuscitation or life support.
-Level I nurseries can provide experience and allow them to move to more acute-care settings.
+Level 1 nurseries provide valuable neonatal experience necessary for more acute care settings.

 Consider Becoming a Certified Neonatal Nurse

-Eligibility requirements for board certification typically include a combination of clinical experience and education.
-Two organizations offer certification programs for nurses who want to work with infants in a Level III or Level IV nursery — the National Certification Corporation (NCC) and the American Association of Critical Care Nurses (AACCN).
-The NCC offers the low-risk neonatal intensive care nursing credential for nurses working in Level II nurseries.
+Eligibility requirements for board certification include a combination of clinical experience and education.
+Two organizations offer certification programs for Level 3 or Level 4 nurses: the National Certification Corporation (NCC) and the American Association of Critical Care Nurses (AACCN).
+The NCC offers the low-risk neonatal intensive care nursing credential for nurses working in Level 2 nurseries.

 Neonatal Nurse Education